 Common Personality Traits Of Male And Female Chihuahuas

-As we mentioned above, choosing between male and female is not an easy choice to make.
-One of the main reasons for this is because there is no personality trait you can assign to either gender that will hold 100 percent true all of the time.
+As we mentioned above, choosing between male and female is not easy.
+One of the main reasons for this is because there is no personality trait you can assign to either gender that will hold true 100 percent of the time.
 Each Chihuahua is an individual, and their personality is based on several different factors.

 Below, we have outlined some marked consistencies within each gender to give you a general idea of how your pet may behave.
 This is by no means a concrete rule, however, as each of these characteristics can switch roles depending on the individual pup.

 Females, on the other hand, are not as concerned with dominance when it comes to their owners.
-Interestingly enough, though, females tend to take the authoritative role when in the company of another male Chi.
+Interestingly enough, females tend to take an authoritative role when in the company of another male Chi.

 When it comes to affection, the male wins the race.
 They tend to be more loving and in need of affection.
 Males are more apt to want extra pats, they will be more likely to follow you around the house, and they can be more jealous of other things that take your time.